 There’s been an explosion of AI prototypes thanks to the rise of vibe coding tools, but the gap between prototype and production, between what AI can help you start but can’t help finish has become the limiter for founders and product builders.

-Common issues and failure modes when taking something into production.
+Common issues and failure modes when scaling AI prototypes to production.

-Massive growth in prototyping, but few product launches to match.
+Massive growth in prototyping, but very few product launches to match.

 Top 10 reasons why projects fail to reach production (including issues to contend with for an AI-native product).